dudeintheshell/blackhole/README.md

 ## Setup iptables rule

-If you want to redirect all TCP traffic to Blackhole use the following command:
+If you want to redirect all TCP and UDP traffic to Blackhole use the following command:

-    sudo iptables -t nat -A PREROUTING -p tcp --dport 1:65535 -j REDIRECT --to-ports 5000
+    sudo iptables -t nat -A PREROUTING -p tcp --dport 1:65535 -j REDIRECT --to-ports 5000 sudo iptables -t nat -A PREROUTING -p udp --dport 1:65535 -j REDIRECT --to-ports 5000

 Suppose you have other services running on the Host e.g. 22, 445 and you don't want to capture them via Blackhole,you can create multiple iptables rules: